DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

 \subsubsection{Ranking-based Feature Elimination}

 At each iteration, after getting the new tabular feature data, \workname~employs a ranking-based feature selector to identify the most informative features to train the downstream models.
 This step filters out irrelevant or misleading features that may arise from the inherent randomness and hallucination in LLMs' outputs.
 Specifically, \workname maintains a record of the best model weights with corresponding evaluation results and selected features.
-In each iteration, it first randomly selects a predefined proportion (e.g., 20\%) of data samples from the training set to form a validation set.
-It then uses a ranking-based feature selection method, such as Recursive Feature Elimination (RFE)~\cite{guyon2002gene}, to select the required number of columns from the tabular feature data and uses them to train and evaluate the downstream models (e.g., Random Forest~\cite{breiman2001random}).
-The model weights, evaluation results, and selected features are stored.
-If the model performance in any iteration exceeds all previous models, \workname updates the best weights, results, and features, then constructs feedback to guide LLM feature generation in the next iteration.